Tagline: You’ll sweat blood.

 As expected, the two films have much more in common than setting.
 Obviously, there are fitness industry comparisons.
 There is also ample nudity on display, and in fact Death Spa somehow manages to usurp its older sibling in its ceaseless quest to titillate.
 There are nowhere near as many cleavage (and other delicate area) close-ups as there are in Killer Workout, but for the most part Death Spa doesn’t waste its time with such half-assed antics.
 It instead rams full-on nudity down our throats as if it’s on the verge of going out of fashion.
 Particularly pornographic is an early scene which sees a fully nude birdbrain unleashing mountains of flesh in a steam room, playing with beads of sweat in a manner that is borderline masturbatory — because that’s what women get up to in public gyms, we all know that.
 So brazen is Death Spa at flaunting nudity that the movie’s ludicrous shower scene used extras hired through a porn casting agency, and as is the case with everyone else in this movie, their appearance is touched by creative lunacy.

-From the looks of things, director Fischa takes his aesthetic cue from Italian cinema and the likes of Mario Bava, but the underlying sleaze and vacuity either make such a venture redundant or oddly fascinating, depending on your personal predilection.
+From the looks of things, director Fischa takes his aesthetic cue from the likes of Mario Bava and Dario Argento, but the underlying sleaze and vacuity either make such a venture redundant or oddly fascinating, depending on your personal predilection.
 Taking influence from German expressionist cinema and even early Disney, the likes of Argento would bathe their movies in swathes of primary colours as a way to disorientate and beguile, to coax us out of reality and into the realms of cinematic evil, and, as in Argento’s Suspiria, colour seems to represent the presence of a supernatural evil lurking somewhere in the corridors of Starbody Health Spa.
 Those movies were often light on plot and characterisation too, and from a narrative perspective made little sense.
 Death Spa also has those elements in common, but while they were peripheral to movies which excelled in artistic endeavour, Death Spa is a glorified soap opera buoyed by a series of ludicrous death sequences, and when I say ludicrous I’m not fucking around.

 Some of the sets are just priceless.
 Death Spa looks something like an episode of ’90s sitcom The Fresh Prince of Bel Air — even more so since one of the movie’s vacuous LA hotties is played by Karyn Parsons, who gives what is basically an audition for the role of spoilt Banks daughter Hilary as a neon slave to male sexuality.
 Other notable faces come in the form of Dawn of the Dead‘s Ken Foree doing anything for a pay cheque and Chelsea Field, an actress whose career had clearly plummeted in the two years since starring as Teela in Cannon flop Masters of the Universe.
 Death Spa would also be the last movie to star Star Trek regular Merritt Butrick before his tragic death from complications relating to AIDS at 29.
 Still, compared with sub-genre sibling Killer Workout, Death Spa is rich and diverse, thanks mostly to the movie’s cocaine nights colour palette, but also because of the camerawork.
 In this regard, Killer Workout is barely a movie.
 It’s just a bunch of scenes thrown haphazardly together with the most basic direction imaginable.
 Death Spa director Michael Fischa actually has something of an eye.
 There are plenty of bog-standard scenes that are produced with all the creativity of a daytime soap opera, but he’s clearly having fun shooting this movie.
 The camerawork is amateur yet playful, with some interesting compositions, a few fairly accomplished slasher set-pieces, and even a couple of Flashdance pop video segments at a time when the medium was still fresh and novel, though the absurdity of the material never allows it to rise above the level of fascinating dreck.